Orange-OpenSource/ods-android/docs/components/Card.md

 ---
 layout: detail
 title: Card
-description: Card description
+description: Cards contain content and actions about a single subject.
 ---

-# Cards

-Cards contain content and actions about a single subject.

 **Contents**